Are Frozen Vegetables Better Than Canned?

 Shelf-stable storage and emergency stock

-Canned vegetables still have a strong place in the market because they are shelf-stable and practical.
-USDA notes that many canned goods remain safe for years when stored correctly and the container stays in good condition.
-For emergency inventory, low-turn stock, remote distribution, or programs without robust frozen-chain capacity, that is a serious advantage.
+Canned vegetables still have a strong place in the market because they are shelf-stable and practical before opening.
+For emergency inventory, low-turn stock, remote distribution or programs without reliable frozen-chain capacity, that is a serious advantage.

 How to Choose the Right Frozen Vegetables for Your Business